echo2echo/Perl-Search-Replace/README.md

 This script will skip updating files without permission ( grep -v "Permission denied" )

-If you wish to see error messages displayed remove 2/dev/null and grep -v "Permission denied" ) from the $command/find line

 Change the $replace variable with the text you wish to replace... such as a spelling error.

 Change the $replace_with variable with the text you would like to replace... such as a corrected spelling.